microsoft/qlib/docs/component/rl/quickstart.rst

     $ python -m qlib/rl/contrib/backtest.py --config_path backtest_config.yml

-In that case, :class:`~qlib.rl.order_execution.simulator_qlib.SingleAssetOrderExecution` and :class:`~qlib.rl.order_execution.simulator_simple.SingleAssetOrderExecutionSimple` as examples for simulator, :class:`qlib.rl.order_execution.interpreter.FullHistoryStateInterpreter` and :class:`qlib.rl.order_execution.interpreter.CategoricalActionInterpreter` as examples for interpreter, :class:`qlib.rl.order_execution.policy.PPO` as an example for policy, and `qlib.rl.order_execution.reward.PAPenaltyReward <https://github.com/microsoft/qlib/blob/main/qlib/rl/order_execution/reward.py>`_ as an example for reward.
+In that case, :class:`~qlib.rl.order_execution.simulator_qlib.SingleAssetOrderExecution` and :class:`~qlib.rl.order_execution.simulator_simple.SingleAssetOrderExecutionSimple` as examples for simulator, :class:`qlib.rl.order_execution.interpreter.FullHistoryStateInterpreter` and :class:`qlib.rl.order_execution.interpreter.CategoricalActionInterpreter` as examples for interpreter, :class:`qlib.rl.order_execution.policy.PPO` as an example for policy, and :class:`qlib.rl.order_execution.reward.PAPenaltyReward` as an example for reward.
 For the single asset order execution task, if developers have already defined their simulator/interpreters/reward function/policy, they could launch the training and backtest pipeline by simply modifying the corresponding settings in the config files.
-The details about the example can be found `here <../../examples/rl/README.md>`_.
+The details about the example can be found `here <https://github.com/microsoft/qlib/blob/main/examples/rl/README.md>`_.

 In the future, we will provide more examples for different scenarios such as RL-based portfolio construction.